KSanthanesh/Yoga-Mindfulness/README.md

     All the pages Responsive and displaying the website in order.
 - Mobile Testing

-  I have verified the website in various mobiles and makesure the website works properly.
+  I have verified the website in various mobiles like Galaxy S9,S3, i phone 6,7,8 and xiaomi max3 and makesure the website works properly.
 - Features Testing

   All the features tabs are Responding properly as per design.